 I watched the Hiddlestone Coriolanus a few nights ago, and was enthralled.
 It is an excellent production, from casting to staging, as Terpsichore described.
 (Seriously, how does a dirt-grimed man moving a chair look so attractive?)

 Coriolanus is a grand tragedy of political and personal dimensions, revolving around several very forceful, very egotistic, and very vocal characters.
 Caius Macius Coriolanus is the manliest of men, (especially when played by Hiddleston,) but cannot bend his convictions (however flawed they be) to curry political favor.
-His bossy mother Volumnia not only verbally whips her son, but claims responsibility for her son’s martial prowess.
+His bossy mother Volumnia not only verbally whips her son, but claims responsibility for his martial prowess.

 But in this version, my attention was caught by the quiet, peace-loving wife, Virgilia.

 In their first scene together, Coriolanus address his wife as “my gracious silence”.
 This phrase has always captured my attention, mostly because that adjective lends a warmth and power to a quality that is often overlooked or criticized.
-But as a title it often translates into a negative portrayal of the character.
+But as a epithet, it often translates into a negative portrayal of the character.

 ” . . . speak To the people; not by your own instruction,